-

 Coral Triangle Instagram Contest Frames Plastic-Free Lifestyle Challenge for a Cleaner Ocean

-18 May 2017, Manado, Indonesia – In conjunction with the Coral Triangle Day Celebration held every 9 June, WWF, the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security and development partners launched an Instagram photo contest today called ‘Say No To Plastic’.
-This social media contest which runs from 18 May to 9 June will not only encourage oceans lovers to be trigger-friendly, but to also take ocean-friendly actions as they frame the urgent problem of marine plastic pollution.
+18 May 2017, Manado, Indonesia – In conjunction with the Coral Triangle Day Celebration held every 9 June, WWF, the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF), and development partners launched an Instagram photo contest today called ‘Say No To Plastic’.
+This social media contest, running from 18 May to 9 June, encourages ocean lovers to take action while framing the urgent problem of marine plastic pollution.

-Through this Instagram contest, it is hoped that the public will not only click away, but help clean up the ocean by kicking their plastic habit.
-These simple actions impact more than 130 million living along the coasts of the 6 million square-kilometer marine area in the Coral Triangle.
-The Coral Triangle is the planet’s richest centre of marine life and coral diversity and spans across 6 countries in Southeast Asia and the Pacific: Indonesia, Malaysia, the Philippines, Papua New Guinea, Solomon Islands, and Timor-Leste.
+This Instagram contest hopes to inspire the public not only to capture moments but to actively reduce plastic use, positively impacting over 130 million people living along the coasts of the 6 million square-kilometer Coral Triangle region.
+The Coral Triangle is the planet’s richest center of marine life and coral diversity, spanning six countries in Southeast Asia and the Pacific: Indonesia, Malaysia, the Philippines, Papua New Guinea, Solomon Islands, and Timor-Leste.

-Collective action to give up plastic is more critical than ever now as our ocean is drifting in mounds of plastic trash from our consumer items.
-Alarmingly, three of CT6 countries are in the top ten biggest marine polluters in the world (Jambeck et. al) with Indonesia (No.2 with 187.2 million tons); the Philippines (No.3 with 83.4 million tons); and Malaysia (No.8 with 22.9 million tons).
+Collective action to reduce plastic use is more critical than ever, as our oceans are increasingly polluted by consumer waste.
+Alarmingly, three CT6 countries rank among the top ten biggest marine polluters in the world: Indonesia (No.2, 187.2 million tons), the Philippines (No.3, 83.4 million tons), and Malaysia (No.8, 22.9 million tons) (Jambeck et al.).

-2017 marks the sixth year of the Coral Triangle Day celebration which has become a landmark regional event to celebrate World Oceans Day with one simple message: protect the ocean that sustains us all.
+2017 marks the sixth year of Coral Triangle Day, a landmark regional event celebrating World Oceans Day with one simple message: protect the ocean that sustains us all.

 For more information on the #sayno2plastic Instagram contest, visit www.coraltriangleday.org/contest